+Why is colored denim not as comfortable as jeans?
 A well worn-in pair of jeans is very comfortable.
+However, a pair of colored denim pants never feels so super soft even when worn the same amount of times.
 Read why colored or white denim fail to achieve this softness and which role the dye plays.

 Do you recall the 1976 song by David Dundas

 The unique chemical properties of the indigo dye made jeans so popular that they became the traditional American clothes.
 In contrast to other dyes, indigo only sticks to the outside of the threads.
-When the fabric is washed some of the dye gets lost.
+Consequently, washing causes the loss of some dye.
 Over time, the pair gets the soft, lived-in feeling.

+Colored denim pops up as a perennial trend every now and then.
+Coloring denim other than blue involves sulfur dyeing.
 In contrast to indigo dye, sulfur dyes cover the thread thoroughly, i.e. also in the inside.
 Therefore, a colored denim feels stiffer than an indigo-dyed denim.
-It never will get the cool, lived-in feeling like jeans.
+This is the simple answer to the question

 Historically, Levi Strauss, who introduced the jeans, made first denim trousers cut and made exactly the same like jeans except they were dyed brown.
 These brown pants were called “ducks.”
 Despite brown also is a non-boring neutral, the ducks became less popular over time.
 The blue version was so much more comfortable on the skin than its brown twin.
-For this reason colored denim fails to push the old blue jeans off the market.
+Therefore, colored denim fails to push the good old blue jeans off the market.

 The high solubility of the dyes, especially the reactive, direct, basic and acids ones, in water pose a challenge to remove them.
 Thus, they become an environmental problem for waterbodies.
 The color reduces the penetration of light thru water.
 Consequently, the photosynthesis rates of water plants goes down.
 Since photolysis produces oxygen that dissolved in the waterbody, the reduced concentrations affect the aquatic biota.